 Monday I had nothing sweet until evening and then it was one of the most delicious lemon bars I’d ever had.
 Wednesday I contented myself with some chocolate almonds and chocolate kisses.
 Thursday I bought the candy bar I was craving.
 Friday I walked to 7 Eleven and got exactly the cookies I wanted.
 (I can’t remember what I had on Tuesday.)

-In between I had my usual oatmeal with almonds and raisins for breakfast (or eggs), lunches of meat and potatoes, but also too much eating out for dinner (pizza, chicken fingers, Chinese food).
-Unfortunately, this was a week many friends wanted to meet me to catch up and they all wanted to do it with restaurant food (really wish friends would suggest other activities besides spending money on mediocre food.
-Even chatting while staring at a wall would be a nice, less expensive change).
+In between I had my usual oatmeal or eggs for breakfast, lunches of meat and potatoes, but also too much eating out for dinner (pizza, chicken fingers, Chinese food).
+Unfortunately, this was a week many friends wanted to meet me to catch up and they all wanted to do it with restaurant food (I wish friends would suggest other activities besides spending money on mediocre food).

 So I generally ate like crap, but I stuck to my new habit: No sweets unless it was really, exactly what I want to eat in that moment.
 The discipline video uses the military as a model for teaching discipline.
 The vlogger says I am both the drill sergeant and the soldier.
 By picking an easy goal, my inner soldier is learning to respect me and take my orders seriously, and my inner drill sergeant is learning to trust me to follow through on orders.